Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

     This creates a set of planned trajectories, iterating through a pre-grasp, grasp, pick up, and place set of poses.
 Finally, this set of trajectories is sent back to Unity.

-1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, run `cd ~/catkin_ws/ && catkin_make && source devel/setup.bash`.
+1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`, run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

 ---